Daniel Hopfer: Works

 Daniel Hopfer's early etchings were done in line-work, but he and his sons soon developed more sophisticated techniques, referred to by armour historians as the Hopfer style.
 Applied to prints, this produced silhouetted designs on a black ground, doubtless by multiple bitings of the plates.
 The technically demanding procedure seems to have been both delicate and labour-intensive, and no other artists are known to have used this exact method.
 Their plates were all iron, rather than the copper that the Italians later introduced once appropriate acids had been discovered.
 Iron plates had to be handled carefully to be kept free of rust, which could develop quickly from even a fingerprint.

-None of the Hopfer family was a trained artist, or a natural draughtsman: their designs show a certain naïveté that never gained an artistic following.
-But the extraordinary diversity of the Hopfers' works have made them collectors' items.
-From religious prints to designs for goldsmiths, secular subjects such as peasants, military figures (especially Landsknechts), portraits of contemporary worthies, mytholological and folkloric themes, the sheer range of the Hopfers' productions are both remarkable and unique, designed to appeal to a clientele far wider than the metalsmiths who bought his patterns to create their wares.
-However, the Hopfer family did not hesitate to plagiarize the work of their contemporaries: of Daniel's 230 known prints, 14 are copies of other masters, mainly Mantegna, whilst only a minority of Hieronymus' 82 plates are his original work—no fewer than 21 are copies of Dürer's works, and around 30 others are copies from Jacopo de' Barbari, Raimondi and Altdorfer among others.
+None of the Hopfer family were trained artists, or natural draughtsmen: their designs show a certain naïveté that never gained an artistic following.
+But the extraordinary diversity of the Hopfers' works have made them collector's items.
+From religious prints to designs for goldsmiths, secular subjects such as peasants, military figures (especially Landsknechts), portraits of contemporary worthies, mytholological and folkloric themes, the sheer range of the Hopfers' productions are both remarkable and unique, designed to appeal to a clientele far wider than the metalsmiths who bought their patterns to create their wares.
+However, the Hopfer family did not hesitate to plagiarize the work of their contemporaries: of Daniel's 230 known prints, 14 are copies of other masters, mainly Mantegna, whilst only a minority of Hieronymus' 82 plates are his original work — no fewer than 21 are copies of Dürer's works, and around 30 others are copies from Jacopo de' Barbari, Raimondi and Altdorfer among others.

-In the next century, a distant relative of the Hopfers, David Funck (1642–1705), a bookseller of Nuremberg, acquired 230 of the Hopfers' iron plates, and reprinted these under the title Operae Hopferianae, adding a somewhat crudely scratched number, known as the Funck number, to each one, thus creating a second state of the hitherto unretouched plates.
+In the next century, David Funck (1642–1705), a distant relative of the Hopfers and a bookseller of Nuremberg, acquired 230 of the Hopfers' iron plates and reprinted these under the title Operae Hopferianae.
+He added a scratched number, known as the Funck number, to each one, thus creating a second state of the hitherto un-retouched plates.

 A further print run of 92 plates was made in 1802 by the publishers C. W. Silberberg of Frankfurt under the title Opera Hopferiana.
 The quality of the prints is a tribute to the care with which the Hopfer family maintained these rust-prone plates, many of which are now in the Berlin print cabinet.